The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Tips For Roasting Vegetables

-Use plenty of fat: when drizzling olive oil over the vegetables, use your hands to coat each ingredients.
+Use plenty of fat: when drizzling olive oil over the vegetables, use your hands to coat each ingredient.
 Any spaces left without grease will dry out vs caramelize.

-Make it protein rich: you can definitely add cooked chicken, firm tofu, tempe, or even chickpeas to this soup.
-I would add the protein after the soup’s purred.
+- Add cooked chicken, firm tofu, tempeh, or even chickpeas to this soup.
+I would add the protein after the soup has been purred.

-Add fresh turmeric: If you are looking to add an anti-inflammatory boost, add a tbsp or so of freshly grated turmeric right before blender ( I wouldn’t add dried turmeric).
+- If you want an anti-inflammatory boost, add a tbsp or so of freshly grated turmeric right before the blender ( I wouldn’t add dried turmeric).

 Read the recipe from start to finish.
 You will better understand the flow of the recipe and identify any unfamiliar words or methods.

 Shop for the ingredients beforehand.
 When you shop ahead, you are less likely to swap out ingredients for what you don’t have, thus creating a complete recipe fail.

 Did you make this recipe?
 Don’t forget to leave a comment below and an honest rating. ♡

 - 4 carrots washed, peeled, and sliced in half lengthwise.